Civil Engineering Study 88-5

 Wei-Wen Yu Center for Cold-Formed Steel Structures

 Lin, Shin-Hua; Hsiao, Ling-En; Pan, Chi-Ling; and Yu, Wei-wen, "Design of automotive structural components using high strength sheet steels structural strength of cold-formed steel I-beams and hat sections subjected to web crippling load" (1988).
-Center for Cold-Formed Steel Structures Library.
-Paper 70.
+CCFSS Library (1939 - present).
+70.